kevinyswong/kevinyswong.github.io/index.md

 was patently enjoying conversation, or why in spite of meaning as well as anyone to have fun he felt a strange, eerie strain in the air, the neon party lights dappling the apartment to an unwitting emptiness.
 Some time into the party, a few more girls arrived and came over to greet someone in the group.
-No more seats available, K unthinkingly invited the one standing in front of him, the blond one, to sit on his lap.
+With no more seats available, K unthinkingly invited the one standing in front of him, the blond one, to sit on his lap.
 She and K exchanged a few words but otherwise sat still for several minutes, listening to the group's conversation, the usual kind of banter at a party that is immediately forgotten afterwards.
 She was above average, the kind that wouldn't have too much trouble attracting someone at the bar and who'd make other guys feel like they'd missed their chance when you talk to her first but certainly not the kind of unapproachable stunner that turns heads and sets imaginations on fire.
 It did not occur to K until later that he was not aroused, a part of him still excited for the book he put down, quietly extinguished, present but not being.
 K was thrown off by books one night by twelve models dressed for a night out in the Lower East Side when he was lugging five or six books he'd just bought, waiting to cross the street.
 K, at 5'10", is not short, but even from that distance at night he could see that they were all thin, and all at least as tall as him.
 As K neared them, one made a gesture at his direction and said something.
 The others turned to look, causing K to be self-conscious, thinking: wrong time, wrong place.
 K continued making his way to the subway when two of them took a step back to open the circle they had formed.
 Models, entitled enough to think a mere smile can draw in anyone.
 K didn't think he was special but with enough anticipation for the night, a group would welcome anyone who looked adequately interesting.
-K
-thought: a group of two is ideal, three is fine, four is manageable, five is pushing it, but twelve has squarely entered the realm of intimidation.
+K thought: a group of two is ideal, three is fine, four is manageable, five is pushing it, but twelve has squarely entered the realm of intimidation.
 This large a group forces the strategy into a terrain he had not yet encountered: where could even they go for drinks that would seat a walk-in group of